BazilBF/Foxtrot-MuzicBox/README.md

 Current stage of development: implementation of saving user progress and statistics and UI (this stil unstable)

 Implemented features:
-- 4 simple synth instruments:
+- 4 simple synth instruments (see Foxtrot-MuzicBox/Assets/Scripts/AudioGenerator):
   - saw,
   - sin,
   - square,